Welcome to OmniPlan 3!

 How to Try Pro

 You can download the trial version of OmniPlan from our website.
-At any time throughout the trial period you can switch between Standard and Pro by choosing OmniPlan ▸ Free Trial Mode ▸ Try Pro/Standard Edition to compare features and see which is the right fit for your needs.
+At any time throughout the trial period you can switch between Standard and Pro using OmniPlan ▸ Free Trial Mode ▸ Try Pro/Standard Edition to compare features and see which is the right fit for your needs.

 Likewise, if you purchased OmniPlan 3 Standard from the Mac App Store you can download the trial version from the Omni website and run it side by side to compare features.

 Unsure whether you have Pro installed?
-Choose OmniPlan ▸ About OmniPlan for details on the current version and licensing status of the app.
+Check OmniPlan ▸ About OmniPlan for details on the current version and licensing status of the app.

 Tell Us What You Think